Reserve Bank of Australia minutes hint at further interest rate hikes amid high inflation

 “Most market economists tracked by the staff had also expected an increase in the cash rate in February, and a number had expected a second increase later in the year.”

-Two of Australia’s big four banks, NAB and Westpac, are expecting a follow-up May increase following the release of March inflation data.
+Three of Australia’s big four banks, Commonwealth NAB and Westpac, are expecting a follow-up May increase after the release of March inflation data, with the 30-day futures market of the same view.

 Another rate rise would undo two of the RBA’s three rate cuts last year.